danieleguido/millibank/README.md

 	DB_HOST = ''
 	DB_PORT	= ''

-Mac & Unix installation
-Clone the project, we use '/path/to/' as base folder

-Create your project virtualenv:

-	$ cd /path/to/millybank
-	$ mkvirtualenv millybank
-	$ pip install -r requirements.txt

-… and create the lacking folders (change permissions according to your system configuration)

-	$ mkdir logs media locale sqlite

-We added sqlite folder because we will use a sqlite db.
-Make sure that apache user has the right to write the .db parent folder.
+Note that we will use a sqlite db: if you do the same, make sure that apache or wsgi user has the right to write both the millibank.db file AND millibank.db parent folder.

+Finish the installation by doing:

+	(millibank)$ cd /path/to/millibank
+	(millibank)$ python manage.py syncdb

+Then, start the django default dev server to test thath everything is ok, then point your browser to http://127.0.0.1:8000/

+	(millibank)$ python manage.py runserver
+	Validating models...

+	0 errors found
+	November 10, 2013 - 20:06:17
+	Django version 1.5.4, using settings 'millibank.settings'
+	Development server is running at http://127.0.0.1:8000/
+	Quit the server with CONTROL-C.

+That's it for the basic installation!

 How to compile handlebars templates
 ---